kode4food/interpol/doc/Language_Reference.md

 ```

 ### Function and Partial Binding
 Interpol supports a binding operator `@`.
 This is a special unary operator that allows you to perform argument binding on both functions and partials.
-This is useful against functions for currying in piped calls.
+This is useful against functions for construcing piped calls.
 For Example:

 ```python
 from list import join